act-org/dls/docs/MIGRATION_7_TO_8.md

 ## Breaking Changes

+This release contains a lot of version bumps.
+Notably, you will need to make the following updates in your project's `package.json` file:

+* Bumped the minimum required `@mui/base` version to `5.0.0-beta.40`
+* Bumped the minimum required `@mui/lab` version to `5.0.0-alpha.169`

-**None!** Technically, there are no breaking changes in this release.
-However, out of an abundance of caution, we are shipping DLS8 as a new major release since it contains lots of new components (and therefore, new dependencies)!
+Aside from that, there are technically no breaking changes in this release.
+However, out of an abundance of caution, we are shipping DLS8 as a new major release since it contains a lot of new components (and therefore, new dependencies)!

-DLS8 should not increase your bundle size until you import / use the new components.
+DLS8 should not increase your bundle size until you import / use these new components.
 But if your bundle analyzer is telling you otherwise, please reach out!